ROBERT SIEGEL, Host:

 KESTENBAUM: ...you gave up carbon.

-Ms. C. SHEPPARD: Right.
-You would have their laundry to dry or something like.
+SHEPPARD: Right.
+You would hang up your laundry to dry or something like.

-Ms. NADIA SHEPPARD (Resident, North Carolina): I'm in the kitchen and right above me, there is a compact four-inch light bulb.
+NADIA SHEPPARD: I'm in the kitchen and right above me, there is a compact four-inch light bulb.

 KESTENBAUM: The family does own a station wagon, but when Scott gets home from work, he's driving their other car, a little Ford Focus.

-Mr. SCOTT SHEPPARD (Resident, North Carolina): You know, and it's less convenient to have a smaller car but I used it for commuting.
-And then also we swapped off when Claudia has to drive further distance than I do.
+SCOTT SHEPPARD: You know, and it's less convenient to have a smaller car but I use it for commuting.
+And then also we swap off when Claudia has to drive a further distance than I do.

 KESTENBAUM: The Sheppards wanted to know how they were doing carbon wise, and so did we, so we invited Doug Crawford-Brown, who directs the Institute for the Environment at the University of North Carolina Chapel Hill.
-He arrives in a blue Prius Hybrid, well, he used to own a Jaguar.
-One thing he's immediately impress by is that they haven't cut down the trees.
+He arrives in a blue Prius Hybrid, though he used to own a Jaguar.
+One thing he's immediately impressed by is that they haven't cut down the trees.

-Mr. DOUG CRAWFORD-BROWN (Director, Institute for the Environment, University of North Carolina Chapel Hill): Well, you know, I see trees around.
+DOUG CRAWFORD: Well, you know, I see trees around.
 I see a lot of shade and given that we're in the South here, and cooling cost are a lot higher than heating cost.
 That's a big first step, too, is just not getting pounded by the sunlight.

-Mr. CRAWFORD-BROWN: If I had to pick, you know, where the big savings are going to be in a person's life in terms of CO2, it's not where you buy your strawberries that it's going to find your way in heaven, I would say.
-But there's no doubt that there's a lot of CO2 who does go out transporting food all around the world.
+CRAWFORD: If I had to pick, you know, where the big savings are going to be in a person's life in terms of CO2, it's not where you buy your strawberries that it's going to buy your way in heaven, I would say.
+But there's no doubt that there's a lot of CO2 that does go out transporting food all around the world.